vezeli/cit/README.md

 ``$ python cit.py calculate profit-and-loss --in skatteverket-example-1.json --year 2022``

-* For calculating the tax liability from the P&L, use the `calculate` subcommand with the `tax-liability` positional argument in domestic currency:
+* For calculating the tax liability in domestic currency from the P&L, use the `calculate` subcommand with the `tax-liability` positional argument:

 ``$ python cit.py calculate tax-liability --in skatteverket-example-1.json --year 2022 --domestic-ccy``

-* Skatteverket considers buying and selling of asset-denominated currency (e.g., USD) as separate trades.
-To construct a list of FX transaction from the input data, use the `forex-transactions`:

-``$ python cit.py forex-transactions --in skatteverket-example-1.json``

 Typically, you can use the `--domestic-ccy` optional flag to control the currency in which CIT provides results (asset-denominated or domestic).
 However, in the current examples, this flag is not relevant because the market prices are denominated in the domestic currency.

+* Skatteverket considers buying and selling of asset-denominated currency (e.g., USD) as separate forex trades.
+To construct a list of FX transaction from the input data, use the `forex-transactions` subcommand:

+``$ python cit.py forex-transactions --in skatteverket-example-1.json``

 It is recommend to go through examples step by step and compare CIT's outputs with the calculations from Skatteverket.
 This will greatly improve your